 Jules lowers her visor to check if he's real or not.
 Real.
 Her visor places a virtual identifier on him: The Honorable Senator Trator.

 The senator calms the audience and says, "Welcome to this player selection ceremony for The Game of Life!"

-Several people in the audience boo and hiss.
+Several people in the audience boo and hiss, "Down with ECM!"
 That creates a wave of laughter and more catcalls.

 There's a quick drumroll as the curtain splits open and a woman in a shimmering red dress comes spinning out onto the stage.
 Several selfie drones swirl around her, recording her entrance from every angle.
 Spinning too fast, she almost goes too far and makes a clumsy stop near the front edge of the stage.
 When she windmills her arms to keep from falling over, one of her many bracelets flies into the air.
 All heads turn to watch it make an arc above them, and then plop into a punchbowl on one of the buffet bars.

 Vanity pretends it was intentional.
 "Ha!
 Two points!"